 ‘Lee Daniels’ The Butler’ Takes No. 1 at the Box Office

-August 19, 2013 by Carolyn Simon, Associate Director of Digital Media
+August 19, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Openly gay filmmaker Lee Daniels scored big at the box office this weekend, as his film The Butler took the No. 1 spot despite competition from several other big-name films.